 Laparoscopy refers to the inspection of the abdominal cavity.
 A small incision is made in the abdomen (usually at the umbilicus).
 Up to four additional incisions, all less than an inch, allow for the introduction of instruments for operative repair.
 Abnormalities of the pelvis can be evaluated, confirmed and often treated with this technique including the removal of uterine fibroids.
 Problems such as pelvic adhesions and endometriosis can be diagnosed and treated at the same time.
 Patients can return home the same day or after an overnight stay in the hospital.
 Recovery at home lasts for 1-2 weeks; much less than with the open myomectomy technique.
 Some studies show that pelvic scarring after surgery is reduced with this technique compared to open myomectomy.
 The da Vinci robotic assistant is often used for the laparoscopic removal of fibroids.
 This instrument allows for the removal of larger and more numerous fibroids, situations that formerly required open surgery.

 Other treatment options include uterine artery embolization (UAE) and MRI guided high focused ultrasound.
 These techniques improve symptoms and allow for preservation of the uterus.
 However, some studies demonstrate a higher incidence of complications in future pregnancies after UAE.
 The MRI guided treatment is so new, we don’t know how it would affect a future pregnancy.
-These treatments are generally not recommended for women who would like to become pregnant.
+These treatments are not typically performed by our physicians and generally are not recommended for women who would like to become pregnant.

 Ovation Fertility Stories Meet Claudia and Grayson